Johns Hopkins Medicine Pauses Johnson & Johnson Vaccine

 Resources to help you get a vaccine.

-We encourage you to use all resources available to you to find a vaccine clinic.
-Please review our Community Resources.
+We encourage you to use all resources available to you to find a vaccination clinic.
+Please review our Community Vaccine Resources.

 Please do not call for COVID-19 vaccine appointments.

 We must keep our phone lines clear for people with urgent and acute medical care needs.
 Please check this page frequently for updates.

 Once you are vaccinated, please continue to practice safety guidelines.

 If you come to an appointment at any Johns Hopkins Medicine care facility, you will still be screened for COVID-19.
 We do this even if you have received a vaccine because there is some evidence that even when vaccinated, a person may still be able to carry the virus and infect others.